What Is an Unavoidably Unsafe Product?

 Is the Product Unavoidably Unsafe?

-The product must be appropriately marketed.
-If the product directions are faulty or it’s sold with inadequate warnings, it may not be unavoidably unsafe.
-Thus, if a drug is marketed with no indication as to how or who should take it, then it may not fall under this exception.
-Similarly, if the drug is marketed with no warnings as to potential adverse reactions, it may not be considered unavoidably unsafe.
+The unavoidably unsafe doctrine does not apply to marketing defects.
+So, if a pharmaceutical company markets a drug without indicating how or who should take it, it will not fall under this exception.
+If the company sells the drug with no warnings about potential adverse reactions, it may not be unavoidably unsafe.

 Utility vs. Risk

-The utility or usefulness of the product must outweigh its risk of danger.
-For example, if a drug cures a mild case of hiccups, but causes death in half the people who use it, it wouldn't be unavoidably unsafe.
-A product doesn’t need to save lives to be considered useful.
-Products ranging from birth control to beauty products have been found to be sufficiently useful to warrant the risk associated with their use.
+The utility or usefulness of the product must outweigh its risk of danger for the exception to apply.
+For example, if a drug cures a mild case of hiccups but causes death in half the people who use it, it wouldn't be unavoidably unsafe.

 Types of Unavoidably Unsafe Products